 We read in this week’s Torah portion Va’era, that Gd “hardened” Pharaoh’s heart.
 Many scholars have been critical of the verse, and even of Gd, because the phrase at first glance seems to set up Pharaoh to oppose Moses’ plea to set the slaves free from their bondage.
 However, others read this verse (me included) that Gd’s hardening of Pharaoh’s heart was Gd’s removal of outside forces influencing Pharaoh’s decision.
 Gd was allowing Pharaoh to make the decision that he believed was the right one for himself.

-The Jewish Federation is the tent which shelters all other Jewish tents in San Antonio.
-I believe that there are times where Gd will harden our heart too, in order to make sure we are doing what is right for the right reasons, and not because outside influences are trying to sway our position.
+The Jewish Federation is the tent that shelters all other Jewish tents in San Antonio.
+I believe that there are times where Gd will harden our hearts too, in order to make sure we are doing what is right for the right reasons, and not because outside influences are trying to sway our position.